 What was the inspiration for your Design Challenge entry?

-I started by cleaning all the silk and leaves off an ear of corn.
-I painted it lightly with acrylic paint so that it wasn't dripping but had good coverage.
 I pushed a chopstick into each end of the corn ear to use as handles (like a rolling pin).
 I rolled the ear of corn across a piece of paper to transfer the paint and pick up the texture.
 I tried a few different variations, turning the corn in different directions and overlapping, but the one pictured above was my favorite.

 black + white corn silhouette by Ashley

-Leah: Web Developler
+Leah: Web Developer

 Leah let her doodling take center stage for her Spoonflower Employee Design Challenge entry.